 The large variety of the elements, mechanism and ideas that are mentioned above and also in Part 1 about designing your perfect loyalty program, can be overwhelming and too much to digest at the moment.
 One thing to make it a little easier for you to keep in mind, is our ‘KICK’-principle that should be covered during the design stage:

 - Keep it simple and understandable.
-Although you might have a very complete and complex reward mechanism, make it for your customers as understandable as possible.
+Although you might have a very complete and complex reward mechanism, make sure that it is as understandable as possible for your customers.

-- Customer loyalty means really customer loyalty.
+- Customer loyalty really means customer loyalty.
 To be able to achieve your business goals, you must understand the needs of your customers and design the program fitting their needs.
-Otherwise, you have a great program, within any traction.
+Otherwise, you have a great program, without any traction.
 That’s a loss.

 The most extensive programs are matching the KICK-principle and are combinations of the above elements and reward types, including or excluding point structures.
 In case you are not interested in a point structure, there are still plenty of other options on the pallet available.
 Perhaps a combination of frequency rewarding with perks, promotions and badges for community involvement?
 Let’s take a white paper and design your program setup together, with focus on your business goals and the customers’ needs.
 That’s what customer loyalty should be about!